City Guide for: Veles, Macedonia

 Day Trips

-Approximately 30 minutes by car Known as the "Pearl of the Balkans," Ohrid is a UNESCO World Heritage site nestled on the shores of Lake Ohrid, one of Europe's oldest and deepest lakes.
-Explore the ancient churches, including the iconic St. John at Kaneo perched on a cliff overlooking the lake.
-Enjoy a boat trip, relax on the beaches, and savor the delicious local cuisine.
-Ohrid offers a perfect blend of history, culture, and natural beauty.
+A bit further afield, but well worth the journey, Ohrid is a UNESCO World Heritage site nestled on the shores of Lake Ohrid, one of Europe's oldest and deepest lakes.
+Explore the ancient churches, including the iconic St. John at Kaneo, perched on a cliff overlooking the lake.
+Take a boat trip, relax on the beaches, and enjoy the stunning natural beauty of the area.
+Ohrid offers a perfect blend of culture, history, and relaxation.

 Travel Time